If there’s one thing podcasting teaches you, it’s flexibility.

 But not all is lost in November…

-I Got 50K Problems, Being Done Ain’t One
+NANOWRIMO: I Got 50K Problems, Finishing Ain’t One

-As if I’m not busy enough (because we Torontonians love to be busy), somehow I decided that being part of the National Novel Writing Month (NANOWRIMO for short) would be a good idea this year.
+As if I’m not busy enough (because we Torontonians love being busy), I decided that writing something for National Novel Writing Month (NANOWRIMO for short) would be a good idea this year.

 The basic premise: write a 50,000-word novel through the month of November.
 To put that in perspective: